dvdsgl/csharp-in-style/README.md

 ### Enumerations

 Don't use the [Flags] attribute, instead use a set of the enumeration.
-The usage of [Flags] violates the general principle that when all else is equal, prefer typed over untyped code.
-More specifically: the compiler cannot enforce the correct handling of enumerations with [Flags], since the attribute is not taken into account by the type system.
+This adheres to the general principle that when all else is equal, prefer typed over untyped code.

 Bad:
 ```csharp